nek4life/intellij-demandware/README.md

 # Intellij Demandware Plugin
-## Develop for Demandware with Pleasure!
+## Develop Demandware with Pleasure!

 ### Features
  * Project wizard to setup project or new module with ease.